joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/miZQubq.png)

-* **Now that we know we can ping our Windows VM from our Windows 2019 Server, we need to check if our Windows 11 VM can ping the Windows 2019 Server.
+* **Now we need to check if our Windows 11 VM can ping the Windows 2019 Server.
 However, we already know there are firewall rules in place to block ping requests, so you'll have to follow the same steps on the Windows 2019 Server.
 Just follow the same steps we did on the Windows VM**

 ![Alt Text](https://i.imgur.com/fwOitmK.png)